-The certificate of deposit recorded in the accompanying financial statements has a balance of \$35,311.
-The certificate bears interest of 1.000% with a six-month maturity date of December 13, 2022.
+The certificates of deposit recorded in the accompanying financial statements have a balance of \$108,608.
+The certificates bear interest from 4.56% to 4.74% with three to six-month maturity dates.
 The Level 2 input used for the certificates of deposit was cost, which approximates fair value.